PenDZ-Alter/nahida-discord-bot/README.md

 ## Installation & Setup

 ### 1. Install Dependencies
-Run the following command to install required packages:
+Run the following command to install required packages: <br>
 If you are using bun, use this commands :
 ```bash
 bun install